olnor18/mukube-configurator/docs/config.md

 A key used to encrypt the certificates.

 ### CLUSTER_DNS
-Optional variable.
-If set this is the IP of the DNS server the cluster should use.
+The IP of the DNS server the cluster should use.

 ### LB_IP_RANGE_START
 First IP address in the range to allocate for the load balancer.